notpixxl/ansible-playground/README.md

 ```bash
 ansible-playbook --vault-id @prompt plbk_mysql.yml -i hostfile_vagrant_playground
 ```
+## Connect to mysql via Vagrant
+You can ssh to your vagrant Host and try  to connect with root account
+'''bash
+vagrant ssh ndb0
+sudo mysql-u root -p
+'''
 > Note: If you get an error like ERROR 1698 (28000): Access denied for user 'root'@'localhost' (using password: YES) when trying to log in from the CLI you might need to run as root or sudoer.

 ## Ansible Vault